huggingface/transformers/examples/research_projects/xls_r/README.md

 ## Organization

-Participants are encouraged to leverage pretrained speech recognition checkpoints, preferably [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53)  , to train a speech recognition system in a langauge of their choice.
+Participants are encouraged to leverage pretrained speech recognition checkpoints, preferably [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53), to train a speech recognition system in a langauge of their choice.

 Participants can make use of whatever data they think is useful to build a **robust** speech recognition system for **real-world** audio data.
 We strongly recommend to make use of [Mozilla's diverse Common Voice dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0) when training the model.
+Please do **not** use the `"test"` split of the Common Voice datasets for training as we will likely use this split for the final evaluation of your model.
-We kindly ask you to make sure the dataset that you are using for training has the appropriate licensing - see [here](TODO: ) for more information.
+We kindly ask you to make sure that the dataset that you are using for training has the appropriate licensing - see [here](TODO: ) for more information.

-During the event the fine-tuned models will regularly be tested on a **development dataset** provided by the Hugging Face team and at the end of the event all models will be tested on a hidden **test dataset**.
+During the event the fine-tuned models will regularly be tested on a **development dataset** provided by the Hugging Face team and at the end of the event all models will be tested on a **test dataset**.
 For each language, the best performing model will receive a prize 🏆 - more information regarding the testing [here](TODO: ) and prizes [here](TODO: ).
 We believe that framing the event as a competition is more fun, but at the core we strongly encourage